thegetty/occasional-papers-5/content/about.md

 ---

-Front cover: A boy stands at the entrance of a destroyed building in Mosul, Iraq, March 14, 2018.
+Cover: A boy stands at the entrance of a destroyed building in Mosul, Iraq, March 14, 2018.
 Photo: Ahmad Al-Rubaye / Getty Images

 {{< /q-class >}}